-CO No. Course Objectives CO-1 Summarize the characteristics of soil and biogeochemical cycle.
+CO No. The learners will be able to CO-1 Summarize the characteristics of soil and biogeochemical cycle.
 CO-2 Relate the microbial interaction and diseases of plants.
 CO-3 Classify the microbes in Air and Aquatic Microbiology.
 CO-4 Manage the use of the benefits of Marine Microbiology.
 CO-5 Score the knowledge in the marine bio resources.